About The Area

 Location of Punta Gorda/Englewood Beach Map GraphicCharlotte Harbor is second-largest natural estuary in Florida (on the map, we’re the big harbor below Tampa Bay on the west coast of Florida) and approximately 84% of the harbor’s shoreline is preserved land.
 The area is more than an outdoor vacation wonderland, it's an important and productive ecosystem.
 The harbor itself is home to more than 275 species of fishable fish.

-The area, and Boca Grande Pass in particular, is often referred to as the "Tarpon Fishing Capital of the World."
-A world-class tarpon fishing tournament is held annual in the spring—usually in May—when the "Silver Kings" migrate through the area.
+Our area, and Boca Grande Pass in particular, is often referred to as the "Tarpon Fishing Capital of the World."
+To back up that claim, the World's Richest Tarpon Tournament has been held in the area since the 80s.
+Each spring—usually in May—anglers from across the world come to test their skills against the "Silver Kings" migrating hrough the area.

 Barrier Islands